khueue/ducc/report/ass1/report_ass1.md

 Leex and Yecc.
 Leex documentation can be found here:
 <http://www.erlang.org/doc/man/leex.html>

-#### Input File
+#### Input File: Specification

-Leex takes as input a file with token definitions and gives as output a customized Erlang module, specifically molded from the token definitions.
+Leex takes as input a file (with file extension ".xrl") with token definitions and gives as output a customized Erlang module, specifically molded from the token definitions.

 The definitions file has the following format: